 A long-time Protestant and convert to Catholicism, I was surprised to find comfort in my pain by praying the rosary when prayer had become difficult after our losses.
 I used writing to help myself process what I was feeling.
 I learned that art and creativity brings healing to parts of us that we might not even be able to verbalize.
-And I recognized that accompaniment and patience were the most helpful things that people could give me during my grief, but that finding people who are able to offer those things can be difficult.
+I recognized that accompaniment and patience were the most helpful things that people could give me during my grief, but that finding people who are able to offer them can be difficult.

-Almost nine years (and three more children) later, I can look back on the experience and see how the Lord made His presence known during even the most intensely painful and traumatic times.
-I recognize now that he used the experience to strengthen my faith, to draw me into a deeper relationship with Him, to bring healing from the pain of loss and from wounds I didn’t even know I had, and to introduce me to the loving care of the Blessed Mother, a fellow grieving mother herself.
+Almost eleven years (and three more children) later, I can look back on the experience and see how the Lord made His presence known during even the most intensely painful and traumatic times.
+I recognize now that He used the experience to strengthen my faith, to draw me into a deeper relationship with Him, to bring healing from the pain of loss and from wounds I didn’t even know I had, and to introduce me to the loving care of the Blessed Mother, a fellow grieving mother herself.

 I have written about my grief and done artwork for fellow grieving mothers for a long time.
 I’ve also written for Still Standing Magazine, Pregnancy After Loss Support, Stillborn and Still Breathing, All That Love Can Do, and contributed to a few books about child loss, including Love and Loss: A Guide to Family Healing After The Loss of Your Baby.